wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     type: number
     access: r
-    description: "The 'eyeHeight' is the y-offset from the entity's feet position where the entity's eyes are located, of course only if it has any at all.
+    description: "The 'eyeHeight' is the y-offset from the entity's feet position to the point where the entity's eyes are located, of course only if it has any at all.
     For entities that have no eyes, this normally is the upper end of their body.
     "